Georgegriff/griffadev/src/posts/masonry-css/masonry.md

 ![Animated resizing of demo showing masonry layout with responsive columns with css grid](/images/responsive-grid.gif)

-If you run this example you should notice that there is no clean edge on the bottom, it has a `wonky bottom`
+If you run this example you should notice that there is no clean edge on the bottom, it has a `wonky bottom`.

 ![Image of result of demo showing masonry layout without a flat bottom](/images/wonky-bottom.png)